 (V) Interruptible or curtailable rate means a rate under which a customer receives a reduced charge in exchange for agreeing to allow the utility to withdraw the supply of electricity under certain specified conditions;

 (Y) Lost revenue means the net reduction in utility retail revenue, taking into account all changes in costs and all changes in any revenues relevant to the Missouri jurisdictional revenue requirement, that occurs when utility demandside programs approved by the commission in accordance with 4 CSR 24020.094 cause a drop in net system retail kWh delivered to jurisdictional customers below the level used to set the electricity rates.
 Lost revenues are only those net revenues lost due to energy and demand savings from utility demandside programs approved by the commission in accordance with 4 CSR 24020.094 DemandSide Programs and measured and verified through EM&V;

 Market potential study means a quantitative analysis of the amount of energy savings that either exists, is costeffective, or could be realized through the implementation of energy effi ciency programs and policies.

-(X) Maximum achievable potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from expected program participation and ideal implementation conditions.
-Maximum achievable potential establishes a maximum target for demandside savings that a utility can expect to achieve through its demandside programs and involves incentives that represent a very high portion of total programs costs and very short customer payback periods.
-Maximum achievable potential is considered the hypothetical upperboundary of achievable demandside savings potential, because it presumes conditions that are ideal and not typically observed;
+Maximum achievable potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from aggressive programs designed to maximize customer participation and savings.
+Maximum achievable potential estimates the target for demand-side savings that a utility can expect to achieve through its demand-side programs, and assumes well designed programs and incentives that represent a very high portion of total programs costs and very short customer payback periods.
+Maximum achievable potential is considered the best estimate of the amount of achievable demand-side savings potential;

 Measure means any device, technology, or operating procedure that makes it possible to deliver an adequate level and quality of energy service while—

 Using less energy than would otherwise be required; or